 LTE, or Long Term Evolution, is the global standard for the fourth generation of mobile networks (4G) supported by all major players in the industry.
 LTE offers the capacity and the speed to handle a rapid increase in data traffic.
-According to latest market data traffic report, there will be 5 billion mobile broadband subscriptions in 2017.
-50% of the worlds population will have LTE coverage 2017.
+According to latest Ericsson Mobility Report, there will be 9,3 billion mobile subscriptions in 2019.
+65% of the world's population will have LTE coverage 2019.

 Performance and capacity – One of the requirements of LTE is to provide downlink peak rates of at least 100Mbps.
 The technology allows for speeds more than 300Mbps and Ericsson has already demonstrated the next step of LTE at the MWC 2010 with theoretical peak rates up to 1.2Gbps.